jannotti/recover-algo-word/README.md

 `favorite` as the second word.

 The comma doesn't seem very useful on its own - why would you know the word is one from a small list?
-The intent is to notice when a word that _isn't_ a bip39 word at all is supplied, and the utility would internally pick several similar words as options.
-Currently though, if a non bip39 word is supplied, nothing can be done.
-Unless the first four characters match a bip39 word.
-Then, since bip39 is unique in the first four characters, we print a warning but assume the typo is after character 4 and use the indicated bip39 word.
+The functionality exists so that when a non-bip39 word is noticed, similar words can be found from the bip39 list and searched that same way.
+However, since bip39 is unique in the first four characters, if a non-bip39 word is supplied that nonetheless matches the first four characters of a bip39 word, a warning is printed but the typo is assumed after character 4 and the indicated bip39 word is used.

 ```
 ./recover-algo-word.py sugary police obvious access unit blur situate brown home useful manual coffee erase pipe deputy panic make radar scrap print glide abstract kind absorb matrix